kdeldycke/awesome-billing/readme.md

 - [Sequence](https://github.com/decimals/sequence) - API that store, validate and reports asset movements.
 Also known as a Ledger.
 Sequence is immutable, scalable, and easy to use.

+- [Go DB Ledger](https://github.com/darcys22/godbledger) - An open source accounting system that aims to make the recording of double entry bookkeeping transactions programmable.

 ### Software design and implementation

 Now that you're somewhat familiar with the concepts and practive of accounting, here are some resources to help you implement that knowledge into software systems.